Accessibility, planar graphs, and quasi-isometries: Friendly-faced subgraphs of planar graphs

 \subsection{Neighbourhoods with friendly faces}

 We now work towards a proof of Theorem~\ref{thm:friendly-faces}.
 Most of the heavy lifting will be done by the next lemma.

-\begin{lemma} Let $\Gamma$ be a bounded valence, connected, planar graph with fixed good drawing $\vartheta$.
+\begin{lemma} Let $\Gamma$ be a bounded-degree, connected, planar graph with fixed good drawing $\vartheta$.
 Let $\Lambda \subset \Gamma$ be an almost 2-connected subgraph with uniform coboundary.
 Then there exists $r > 0$ such that if $\Pi \subset \Gamma$ is a connected subgraph satisfying

 then $\Pi$ is a friendly-faced subgraph of $\Gamma$. \end{lemma}

 \begin{proof} Since $\Lambda$ has uniform coboundary, we know by Proposition~\ref{prop:end-injective} that the inclusions $\Lambda \into \Gamma$, $\Pi \into \Gamma$ induce injections on the sets of ends, and so $\vartheta$ restricts to a good drawing of both $\Lambda$ and $\Pi$.
 Thus, it makes complete sense for us to speak of the faces of these subgraphs.